 Camp meetings at Cypress remain a popular way for nearby Methodists to gather and experience fellowship in a community that, for a week each October, holds few outside distractions.
 A similar site, Indian Field Campground, exists in nearby St. George.

-Cypress Methodist Campground is listed in the National Register, which adds the following:
+Cypress Methodist Campground is listed in the National Register: